-Multidrug-resistant gram-negative bacteria (MDR GNB), and especially carbapenem resistant Enterobacteriaceae (CRE) that produce carbapenemases, are spreading in healthcare settings and within the community in Europe and globally [1-5].
+Multidrug-resistant gram-negative bacteria (MDR GNB), and especially carbapenem-resistant Enterobacteriaceae (CRE) that produce carbapenemases, are spreading in healthcare settings and within the community in Europe and globally [1-5].
 Carbapenemases are carbapenem-hydrolysing beta-lactamases that confer resistance to a broad spectrum of beta-lactam substrates including carbapenems [6].
-KPC is one of the five major carbapenemase families; the others are VIM, IMP and NDM metallo-beta-lactamases, and the OXA-48-group carbapenemases [7].
+KPC is one of the five major carbapenemases [7].
 KPC is one of the most prevalent carbapenemases globally, with many variants reported to date, of which the most commonly found globally are KPC-2 and KPC-3 [2,5].
 The global dissemination of these carbapenemases, especially KPC, is facilitated by the fact that they are frequently part of mobile genetic elements and the successful dissemination of epidemic K. pneumoniae clones - e.g. ST258 [8] and ST11 [9].